gsumit1/SerenityStarterProject/README.md

 # SerenityStarterProject
-This is the Serenity, Selenium and Cucumber starter kit.
+This is the Serenity, Selenium and Cucumber starter kit